lukaszraczylo/go-simple-graphql/README.md

 ## Working with results

+Currently attempting to switch to the fork of the [`ask` library](https://github.com/lukaszraczylo/ask)

-I'm using an amazing library [tidwall/gjson](https://github.com/tidwall/gjson) to parse the results and extract the information required in further steps and I strongly recommend this approach as the easiest and close to painless, for example:
+Before, I used an amazing library [tidwall/gjson](https://github.com/tidwall/gjson) to parse the results and extract the information required in further steps and I strongly recommend this approach as the easiest and close to painless, for example:

 ```go
 result := gjson.Get(result, "tbl_user_group_admins.0.is_admin").Bool()